BetonQuest/BetonQuest/documentation/Documentation/Objectives-List.md

     ride any
     ```

+## Run a Command: `command`

+To complete this objective the player must execute a specified command.
+The only argument is the command string.
+Use `_`
+in place of spaces.
+The command argument is case-sensitive and also supports using placeholders.

+!!! example
+    ```YAML
+    command /warp_%player%_farms events:event1,event2
+    ```

+With this configuration, the command objective requires the player to execute `/warp MyName farms` to be completed.
+The
+command objective matches from the start of the command that was executed, therefore if the player executed
+`/warp MyName farms other arguments` it would still be completed.

 ## Variable: `variable`

 This objective is different.
 You cannot complete it, it will also ignore defined events and conditions.
 You can start it and that's it.